 With more and more absurd legislation passing almost every day, the internet has become a pretty messed up place in Canada.

+If you’re living in Canada or planning a visit, your online activities are always going to be under the radar 24/7.
 Even worse, accessing blocked sites could prove to be a total nightmare.
 That is unless you choose to use a VPN.